ozyurtf/gpu-programming/README.md

 # GPU Programming

+We can't pack more features inside the GPU unless you have more transistors.
+If we can't put more transistors into the GPU, we need another way to improve performance.
+So, instead of using one GPU, we may use multiple GPUs and make multiple GPUs to interact with each other.
+But the issue is that if you increase the number of GPUs beyond some number, the communication among them will kill the performance you are getting.

 A transistor is a device that can increase the strength of an electronic signal or that can control the flow of the current.

 An integrated circuit (IC) is a mini electronic circuit.
 It combines transistors, resistors, capacitors, inductors into a single and small chip.

 We can control the software cost by redesigning the software less.
 But how we can avoid redesigning the software more ?

 Well, we can make the application scalable and portable.
 But what do we mean by scalability and portability ?
 Scalability is the ability of the application to handle large amounts of workloads by taking advantage of additional computing resources.
+If I take the code written for GPU and run it on another GPU with bigger capabilities, will I see performance improvement ?
 Portability, on the other hand, is the ability for the application to run on multiple computing environments with minimal modifications.
+If I am writing a code for the GPU, the code must continue working when a newer GPU comes with minimal change.

 So, how we can make the application scalable ?